Kerwood/linuxblog-xyz/src/posts/creating-bash-script-with-arguments/README.md

 SLEEP=60

 while [ $# -gt 0 ] ; do
+  # If you an argument without a value, like a boolean, do "shift 1" instead.
   case $1 in
     -s | --sleep-seconds) SLEEP="$2"; shift 2 ;;
     -e | --exit-code) EXIT="$2"; shift 2 ;;